ninpnin/mylly/README.md

-# Scill
+# Mylly

-Init mill projects for scala.
+Mylly (_finnish for mill_): Init mill projects for scala.
 Written in python.